 If you suspect you have cervical spondylolisthesis in Chicago, schedule an appointment with the Pain & Spine Institute.

 Types of Spondylolisthesis

-There are two primary types of spondylolisthesis in Chicago.
+There are two primary types of spondylolisthesis.
 The first is simply called spondylolisthesis and refers to when there is a slipped vertebral body due to a variety of causes, some genetic and some degenerative.
-Isthmic spondylolisthesis in Chicago is the second type, at it refers to when a vertebral body slips specifically due to a stress fracture in the pars interarticularis.
+Isthmic spondylolisthesis is the second type, at it refers to when a vertebral body slips specifically due to a stress fracture in the pars interarticularis.